Git branch in your prompt

 - grep

-and count the number of lines in the output (as each untracked path is on a new line)untracked=`expr $(git status --porcelain 2>/dev/null | grep "?" | wc -l)`
+git status --porcelainfor?and count the number of lines in the output (as each untracked path is on a new line)untracked=`expr $(git status --porcelain 2>/dev/null | grep "?" | wc -l)` - wrap it in a function that returns the number of untracked paths with a symbol of your choice when it’s not 0

-function parse_untracked { local untracked=`expr $(git status --porcelain 2>/dev/null | grep "?" | wc -l)` if [ "$untracked" != "0" ] then echo " ?$untracked" fi }
+function parse_untracked { local untracked=`expr $(git status --porcelain 2>/dev/null | grep "?" | wc -l)` if [ "$untracked" != "0" ] then echo " ?$untracked" fi } - add it to your

-promptgit_prompt() { local ref=$(git branch 2>/dev/null | sed -n '/\* /s///p') if [ "$ref" != "" ] then echo "($ref)$(parse_untracked) " fi }
+PS1promptgit_prompt() { local ref=$(git branch 2>/dev/null | sed -n '/\* /s///p') if [ "$ref" != "" ] then echo "($ref)$(parse_untracked) " fi }

 You can add a separate function for each status and add them to your prompt by simply grepping for the appropriate symbol and wrapping it in a function.
 For reference, my full git parsing code is in this gist.